pvcnt/accio/docs/docs/commands/index.md

 There is a single binary, that can be invoked by calling `accio` in your favorite shell, which comes with several commands, e.g., `ops`  or `submit`.
 The exhaustive list of commands is in the navigation menu on the left.

+The command to invoke is specified first, and is generally followed by options and arguments.
 By default, if you specify no command, the [`help` command](help.html) will be invoked, giving you access to a built-in help.

-* TOC
-{:toc}
+Options begin with a single dash, e.g., `-repeat`; their value can be specified either after an equal sign, e.g., `-repeat=3` or after a space, e.g., `-repeat 3`.
+There is an exception for boolean options that do not need a value to be specified; instead they can be negated with `no`, e.g., `-color` or `-nocolor` to enable or disabled colored output.
+Arguments are everything else that is not part of an option.
+Options and arguments for each command are documented on their dedicated help page.

+Accio returns an exit code indicating the outcome of the execution.
+It follows Unix convention by returning `0` if everything went well and another value in case of an error.
+Exit codes for each command are documented on their dedicated help page and can help to disambiguate and failed command.

 ## Common options
 The following options are common to all commands.
-They will not be repeated when listing the options of each command in this section.
+They will not be repeated when listing options of each command in this section.

 * `-logging=<string>`: Logging level for the client, one of *trace*, *debug*, *info*, *warn*, *error*, *all* or *off*.
 Defaults to *warn*.